joshlarson/.emacs.d/README.md

 `C-c d f` - Run the test that the cursor is currently in

+`C-c d l` - Run the last mix command, regardless of where the cursor currently is

 `C-c d t` - Run all tests for the project

 ### Jest